apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**SpaceX rocket accident leaves company's Starlink satellites in wrong orbit**
+**After Dismissal of Bankruptcy Case, Here’s What’s Next for Giuliani**

-You can read more about it [here](https://phys.org/news/2024-07-spacex-rocket-accident-company-starlink.html).
+You can read more about it [here](https://families.google.com/service-restricted).

 ## Requirements
 - Python 3.8